 NWRA Recognizes 2019 Infrastructure Week

 Arlington, VA – The 7th annual Infrastructure Week begins today.
-NWRA is among the more than 500 organizations that have come together under the Infrastructure Week banner to support modernizing our nation’s infrastructure.
+The National Waste & Recycling Association (NWRA) is among the more than 500 organizations that have come together under the Infrastructure Week banner to support modernizing our nation’s infrastructure.

-“Infrastructure is more than just transportation, though,” Smith continued.
+“Infrastructure is more than just transportation, though,” continued Smith.
 “Incentivizing increased domestic recycling capabilities is a vital part of any infrastructure package if we are to ensure the American economy’s continued growth.”

-NWRA calls upon Congress and the Trump Administration to do everything they can do to implement tax credits, block grants, and regulatory relief encouraging the development of stronger domestic recycling infrastructure.
+NWRA calls upon Congress and the Trump administration to do everything they can to implement tax credits, block grants and regulatory relief encouraging the development of stronger domestic recycling infrastructure.

 National Waste and Recycling Association